Liberal Studies M.A.L.S.

 Master of Arts in Liberal Studies

-All students are required to complete a social sciences and humanities core course (four credits each).
-The final requirement (four credits) is a capstone experience.
-This involves a research essay or creative project.
+Students must complete 10 courses.
+All students are required to complete a social sciences and humanities core course.
+The final requirement is a capstone experience, which brings together the theoretical concepts learned through coursework in an applied project.

 Hollins offers courses fall, spring, and summer; faculty teach in the evenings.
 Students may take classes part time or full time.
 They have eight years from matriculation in which to complete the degree requirements.